Posts

 Image

 A while ago, I re-read Avengers #100 to #200, which features some truly classic Avengers tales from Steve Englehart, Jim Shooter, David Michelinie, John Byrne and George Perez among others.
 But the giant anniversary issue that caps that run is one of the most egregious moments in Marvel history.
 This is the tale of how it came about...
-Ms. Marvel's solo book had been cancelled the in 1979, with #23, and since then she'd been appearing in The Avengers as their newest recruit.
+Ms. Marvel's solo book had been cancelled in 1979, with #23, and since then she'd been appearing in The Avengers as their newest recruit.
 Which was fine while Jim Shooter was writing the book - he had recently been made Editor-in-Chief, so he could do what he liked.
-But by 1980, David Michelinie had taken over as writer on The Avengers, and Chris Claremont, who'd been writing Ms. Marvel's book, felt some proprietorship over the character.
-He wanted her in the X-Men.
+But by 1980, David Michelinie had taken over as writer on The Avengers, and Chris Claremont, who had written Ms. Marvel's solo title, felt some proprietorship over the character; he wanted her in the X-Men.
 This led to some bad blood between them.
-For the 200th issue of Avengers, Michelinie wanted to expand on the idea that the alien race, the Kree, had reached an evolutionar...
+For the 200th issue of Avengers, Michelinie wanted to expand on the idea that the alien race, the Kree, had reached an evolutionary dea...